-Chef Veronica actively contributes to the culinary community as a hospitality consultant.
-In 2011, Chef Veronica was asked to sit on the tasting panel for the 1st episode of “The Chew”.
-Chef Veronica was an invited guest to Harvest in the Square, which is a celebration of community and cuisine amongst New York’s premier chefs in the historic Union Square district.
-Chef Veronica maintains her relevance within the cooking community by hosting the 1st Paella Parade at South St. Seaport, volunteering for Daisy Martinez and being an invited guest of Ilan Hall, Top Chef, to Urban Outfitter’s first building in NYC- Space Ninety.
-To say that food is Chef Veronica’s passion would be an understatement.
-She is a blogger, food writer and recipe developer whose specialty is Puerto Rican food.
-Chef Veronica’s love of her Latin culture and passion for only the best ingredients was the catalyst in her creating all foods from scratch.
+Veronica works actively as a hospitality consultant helping plan new spaces according to Building and Health codes; marketing; social media strategies and more.
+To say that food is Veronica’s passion would be an understatement.
+She is a blogger, food writer, and recipe developer whose specialty is Puerto Rican food.
+Her love of her Latin roots and passion for only the best ingredients was the catalyst in her creating all foods from scratch.
 This passion led her to win first place in the annual Coquito Masters competition in El Museo Del Barrio.

-Chef Veronica strives to infuse her unique cultural history and tradition while prepping every meal.
+Veronica strives to infuse her unique cultural history and tradition while prepping every meal.
 She dreams of owning her own restaurant, as well as event planning to share her love of Latin cuisine with all food connoisseurs.
-This is the dedication that keeps Chef Veronica in search of the next culinary experience.
+This is the dedication that keeps Veronica in search of the next culinary experience.